Julian Simon, Whaling and the "Good News"

 Julian Simon and The State of Humanity

 Julian Simon was a conservative economist whose life’s purpose was trumpeting the world's good news and humanity’s progress.
 His magnum opus, The State of Humanity, appears to be a conscious pun on the Worldwatch Institute's annually published The State of the World.
-Whereas The State of the World is usually, though not always, alarming reading regarding global trends, The State of Humanity seemed a conscious counterweight to that message.
+Whereas The State of the World is usually, though not always, alarming reading regarding global trends, The State of Humanity seemed to be a conscious counterweight to that message.

 Elizabeth Whelan wrote the book's only chapter on general chemical pollution.
-The United States produces hundreds of millions of tons of hazardous waste each year (hundreds of times more than it produced in the 1940s), which is far more than half of the world’s hazardous waste production.
+The USA produces hundreds of millions of tons of hazardous waste each year (hundreds of times more than it produced in the 1940s), which is far more than half of the world’s hazardous waste production.
 I had seen Whelan’s name before.
 I read five of her books while examining other sources of information about her.
 Her co-author for some books was Frederick Stare, who founded Harvard’s Department of Nutrition.
 Stare was a prominent nutritional expert for many years in America, with a regular newspaper column in more than one hundred American newspapers.
-Here is some of the advice that he regularly dispensed in his columns and other publications.
+Here is some of the advice that he regularly dispensed in his columns and other publications: